section-engineering-education/engineering-education/content/articles/docker-containers-on-compute-engine/index.md

 ### Testing the application
 - In the running instances, we will select the instance we created `section instance. - The instance has two IP addresses; an `internal IP` and an `external IP'.
-- Copy the external IP address, the run the application on port 8080.
+- Copy the external IP address, then run the application on port 8080.
 - Our application runs as shown below:

 Now, if we navigate a browser with `http://your-external-ip-address/8080` link, we will see our container running below.